uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 ### Basic Parameters

+- `hide-builder=[true|false]`: If `true`, hides the button that would allow the user to set their own productions.
 - `productions=str`: Set the grammar productions that can be used.
 Lone integers, as well as strings beginning and ending with an inverted comma, are interpreted as terminals.
-An example of the correct syntax using the default grammar can be found below.
+  - An example of the correct syntax using the default grammar can be found below.
+  - The built-in equation generator is configured as it is because it works well with the default productions.
+  When setting your own productions, it is highly recommended that you investigate the Advanced Parameters section of this README, or to disable it using the `hide-generator` parameter.
 - `examples=str|str|str|...`: Set the examples that can be selected by the `Next` generator option.
 Examples will be cycled through in the order given.
 - `hide-generator=[true|false] (default: false)`: If `true`, disable the built-in equation generator (options `Random` & `Simple`).